 Close-before the Saltney Footbridge it shallows on the Left, so set up before on the Right.

 After Saltney Footbridge things get a little trickier.
-There are two 45-degree bends; the Left bank is shallow and feeds on both.
-On the Right it is deeper but faster and flatter.
-Right to Right-of-centre gives the better option.
+There are two 45-degree bends; the waves feed unhelpfully on both corners.
+The Left (N) bank is shallow and feeds.
+On the Right (S) bank it is deeper but faster and flatter.
+Right to Right-of-centre gives the better option, but nothing is easy here.
 Beyond the bends, on the final straight, the wave pattern can become confused and fade and re-form a number of times.
 Take what you can get – Right bank is probably better.

-Later, just before the 90-degree bend at The Cop, the wave may reform for its final hurrah.
+Later, just before the 90-degree bend at The Cop, the wave may reform for its final hurrah., a 2-3ft steep green wave.
 You’ve done well if you’ve made it this far.

 Now the flow will take you to Chester if you desire, however the wave is effectively done.
-It’s a pleasant paddle, but adds distance to the return journey.
-Beware of the weir and fish-ladder in Chester – both can be dodgy at certain river levels/parts of the tide.
+It’s a pleasant paddle, but adds distance to the return journey, if you are paddling back to a get-out.
+Beware of the weir and fish-ladder in Chester – both can be dangerous at certain river levels/parts of the tide.

-A derelict wooden wharf/pier on the Left bank between Railway Bridge and the Blue-Bridge.
+A derelict wooden wharf/pier on the Left bank between Railway Bridge and the Jubilee Bridge.

-A couple of derelict wooden wharves/piers on the Right bank upriver of the Dual-Carriageway Bridge.
+A couple of derelict wooden wharves/piers on the Right bank upriver of the A494 dual-carriageway bridge.

-The Airbus loading ramp – about 2/3rd way along, on the Right bank – marked by a series of large metal stanchions a few metres from the bank.
-Craft maybe moored here.
+The Airbus loading ramp – about 2/3rd way along, on the Right (S) bank – marked by a series of large metal stanchions a few metres from the bank.
+Craft maybe moored/beached here.

-Large pieces of detritus and rubbish will be lifted from the river banks – beware.
+Large pieces of detritus and rubbish will be lifted from the river banks, and even the river bed – beware throughout.

 Be aware of other wave riders – sea-kayak bongo-sliders are rarely welcome.

-Danglers possible by the Saltney Footbridge – usually Left bank.
+Danglers possible by the Saltney Footbridge – usually East bank.

 Tides and Timings